habitat-sh/on-prem-builder/package_seed_lists/README.md

 These are the packages listed as a tdep or build dep of another package in core for the architecture in It is intended as good starting point for building packages.

-## builder (builder_x86_64-linux_stable)
+## Builder (builder_x86_64-linux_stable)

-This should be just enough packages to get builder installed on your system.
-Currently builder only supports the x86_64-linux platform.
+This should be just enough packages to get Builder installed on your system.
+Currently Builder only supports the x86_64-linux platform.